-Emefcy Group Limited (ASX : EMC) Announces Memorandum of Understanding with Demonstration Facility at Stanford University to Test and Evaluate MABR Technology
+Emefcy Group Announces Memorandum of Understanding with Demonstration Facility at Stanford U to Test & Evaluate MABR Technology

 Melbourne, Australia and Caesarea, Israel: Emefcy Group Limited (ASX: EMC) (“Emefcy”) is pleased to announce the planned deployment of the first Emefcy MABR system in California.
 This is the result of a memorandum of understanding with Stanford University’s Codiga Resource Recovery Center (CR2C), to test and evaluate Emefcy’s MABR product.
 CR2C is a first-of-its-kind pilot-scale testing facility, using a novel core infrastructure and test beds for flexible analysis of mobile treatment systems fed multiple grades of water.
 CR2C aims to usher in a new era of sustainable resource recovery technologies that generate revenue by recovering freshwater from wastewater, fertilizer from nutrient-rich waste streams and energy and valuable biomaterials from waste organic matter.